Harold-GC/narf/README.md

 ## Exporter schema definition

 For the exporter feature NARF create line protocol files that can be imported to InfluxDB.
 Each entity type has an schema.
-All schemas will have the following tags to be able to differentiate the collection and cluster where they come from: _exportId_, _clusterId_ and _clusterName_.
+All schemas have the following tags to be able to differentiate the collection and cluster where they come from: _exportId_, _clusterId_ and _clusterName_.
 Another two common tags _entityId_ and _entityName_ enable the unequivocal identification of each entity.
 It is through the measurement name that entity type can be identified.

 A datapoint looks like this: